bplowry/bplowry.github.io/content/blog/webauthn/part-3-web-authentication-api/index.md

 At time of writing, it is supported in Chrome, Firefox, Edge and Safari (macOS), and not supported on Safari (or any other browser) on iOS.
+**UPDATE: 22/12/2019: Safari iOS 13.2 has support behind a feature flag, and 13.3 is enabled by default**

-Whether someone can actually use it depends on if they have an external authenticator or if their phone/computer can act as an authenticator.
+Whether someone can actually use WebAuthn depends on if they have an external authenticator or if their phone/computer can act as an authenticator.